hydroper-jet/lang/spec/1.0/source/src/jetdoc.md

 ### @private

-The `@private` tag omits a definition from the JetDoc public documentation.
+The `@private` tag omits a definition from the JetDoc public documentation and omits it from autocomplete lists in the language server protocol.

 ```
 package expert.core {